a-b-street/ltn/README.md

 If you're developing locally, you can cache assets locally by running `bin/download-local-dev-data.sh`.

+### Translations

+If you're translating the app, you'll be editing `.po` files in `web/src/locales/`.
+You have to refresh the entire page to see changes.
+If you're using a tool to edit the `.po` file that's handy, please share it so we can list it here!
+And don't forget to add yourself to the credits in `web/src/About.svelte`.

+When the app changes and new strings to translate appear, `npx wuchale init` should pick them up.

 ### Tests

 (Don't spend too much time looking after these particular tests; they've been